gillianassi/Portfolio/src/markdown/projects/GEngine.md

 ## Pointer to implementation
 The Pimpl technique has been used to remove implementation details of classes such as SDL_Mixer for the BaseAudio class and Xinput  to separate dependencies between the engine and the game

-## Service Locater
+## Service Locator
-The engine uses a service locater to provide global access services like Sound and input without coupling users to the class that implements it.
+The engine uses a service locator to provide global access services like Sound and input without coupling users to the class that implements it.
 Instead, the only thing a user needs to know is an interface.
 This way, many different implementations of providers can be created in the engine following this interface, without the user noticing any difference.
 The following code snippets will show how I implemented this for sound.
 I use an audio interface to provide the interface that users need to know about.
 <br><br>